rosmiajose/suncubes-coord-transform/README.md

 ### Overview

 This module runs inside PX4 and performs a simple but important check: it transforms the gravity vector between coordinate frames using live attitude data and verifies that the mathematical consistency is consistent across the whole process.
-This module is implemented as an out-of-tree module, so PX4 itself is not modified.
+It is implemented as an out-of-tree module, so PX4 itself is not modified.
 This makes it easier to maintain and upgrade PX4 separately.

 ### Architecture